aryanboruah/aryanboruah.github.io/_pages/about.md

 Hi!
 Thank you for visiting my website.

-I am Aryan, from Sibsagar, Assam, India.
-I’m the elder one in my family.
-I am 1st year master's student in IISER TVM.
-As a kid, I was always very curious about nature.
-Looking back now, it almost feels like the universe was quietly nudging me toward science.
-The first topic that really caught my imagination was astronomy!! for obvious reasons.
-I think most of us, at some point in our lives, have wondered about space, the universe, and the possibility of life beyond Earth.
-Those questions fascinated me and played a big role in motivating me to pursue science.
+I'm Aryan, from Sibsagar, Assam.
+The eldest sibling in my family.
+A badminton enthusiast 🏸, sci-fi movie lover 🛸👽, tech geek, and someone who genuinely enjoys cooking.
+I'm currently a first-year Master's student at IISER TVM, but my relationship with science goes back much further.
+Ever since I was a kid, I've been deeply curious about nature and life, and looking back, it almost feels like the universe was quietly nudging me toward science all along.
+The first thing that truly captured my imagination was astronomy.
+I think most of us, at some point, have gazed up and wondered about space, the cosmos, and whether life exists beyond Earth.
+Those questions didn't just fascinate me, they became the spark that set me on the path of pursuing science.

 Later on, I developed a deep interest in biology.
 That doesn’t mean I left astronomy behind, it will always stay somewhere in a corner of my heart.